Bring to Class August 5:

 - 8 dividers - there are 8 units and it will be best if you have one for each section

+I know most of this information is review, but I want to make sure everybody is at the same point when we start up in August.
 For each assignment I've included the answer sheet so you're able to see if you're on track.
 This is more time-efficient than reviewing in the classroom and assigning homework.
 That said, if you have questions on anything please, please contact me.

 Print out and write in the beats for each page.
 They become more complex as you go along, beginning with quarter and eighth notes and rests.
 There is a diagram in the upper right hand corner of each page that shows how to notate the rhythms.
 After you've done the assignment you can check your answers.
 I know this is a lot of work on rhythm, but it's something you're very familiar with.
 By completing these exercises we won't have to worry about it when school starts.

 Simple time assignments.
 Simple time means that each beat is divided into 2.
 For example: a quarter note is divided into two eighth notes, an eighth note is divided into 2 sixteenth notes, etc. We'll discuss it more later.
 Just giving you a head's up:) If you run into problems with the sixteenth note configurationa please let me know.
 I don't want you to strees out.

 - Answers - Eighth Notes

 - Answers - Eighth Notes and Eighth Rests

 - Dotted Quarter Notes

 - Answers - Dotted Quarter Notes and Rests